 Air Force Reserve Officer Training Corps (ROTC) offers students a course of study designed to complement their individual academic major.
 This program is designed to commission young men and women as second lieutenants into the active duty Air Force upon completion of a bachelor's degree and ROTC requirements.
-Students take one academic aerospace studies course and a leadership laboratory to receive hands-on leadership and management practice each semester during the program.
+Students take one academic aerospace studies course and a leadership laboratory each semester to receive hands-on leadership and management practice.
 Cadets enrolled in the program represent a broad cross-section of the student body.
-Enrollment in either the two-year or the four-year program offers each cadet an additional future career option.
-The student/cadet has an opportunity to explore and evaluate Air Force career opportunities while earning a college degree.
+By taking AFROTC, a student/cadet has an opportunity to explore and evaluate Air Force career opportunities while earning a college degree.
 Completion of the ROTC curriculum is the initial step in the education of the professional officer and provides a firm understanding of aerospace concepts, the Air Force mission, organization, and operation.
 A commission as an officer in the United States Air Force is tendered only after Valdosta State University grants the bachelor's degree.